-If you visit Scotland and want to see fairytale castles, a bustling city and towns and lots of beautiful coastal landscapes, I have got just the region for you: Aberdeen and Aberdeenshire!
+If you visit Scotland and want to see fairytale castles, a bustling city and seaside towns and lots of beautiful coastal landscapes, I have got just the region for you: Aberdeen and Aberdeenshire!
 There are so many wonderful things to do in Aberdeenshire, pleasing history buffs, beach lovers, wildlife watchers, city hoppers and outdoor freaks alike.
 It would be a shame not to include it in your Scotland trip.
-My 3-day Aberdeenshire itinerary includes a day in the city, a day on the Coastal Trail and a day in the Royal Deeside to get you started.
+My 3-day itinerary includes 13 places to visit in Aberdeenshire on a day in the city, a day on the Coastal Trail and a day in the Royal Deeside.

 Aberdeenshire is one of my favourite regions in Scotland.
 It has everything that I love: adventure, scenery, history, fantastic vegan food and of course street art.
 I visited the area for the first time 2 years ago, when my mum wanted to see a different side of Scotland – beyond the Highlands and islands.
 Off to the northeast coast, we went and spent a few days in Aberdeenshire, Perthshire, and Fife.
 You can find out more about our weeklong road trip in this post.